The hereditariness problem for the \v{C}ern\'y conjecture: Prerequisites

 \section{Prerequisites}

 For a set $A$, we denote $|A|$ the cardinality of $A$.
 The free monoid on $\Sigma$ is denoted by $\Sigma^{*}$.
 An ideal $I$ of a monoid $M$ is a subset of $M$ satisfying $MIM\subseteq I$.
 All semigroup-theoretic notions used in this paper can be found in standard references on semigroup theory, such as \cite{Howie}.
-In what follows, an \textit{automaton} $\A = (Q,\Sigma,\delta)$ will always refer to a deterministic finite automaton (DFA), where $Q$ and $\Sigma$ are finite sets, denoting respectively the set of \textit{states} and the \textit{alphabet}, and $\delta: Q \times \Sigma \to Q$ is the \textit{transition function}.
+In what follows, an \textit{automaton} $\A = (Q,\Sigma,\delta)$ refers to a deterministic finite automaton (DFA), where $Q$ and $\Sigma$ are finite sets denoting the set of \textit{states} and the \textit{alphabet}, respectively, and $\delta: Q \times \Sigma \to Q$ is the \textit{transition function}.
 We denote by $|\A| = |Q|$ the number of states of the automaton.
-Rather than the functional notation, we shall adopt an action notation, writing $q \cdot x$ in place of $\delta(q,x)$.
-This action extends naturally, first to $\Sigma^*$, and then to any subset $F \subseteq Q$, in the obvious way by setting for any $u\in\Sigma^*$
+Rather than the functional notation, we adopt an action notation, writing $q \cdot x$ in place of $\delta(q,x)$.
+This action extends naturally to the free monoid $\Sigma^*$, and then to any subset $F \subseteq Q$, by setting